gallofeliz/my-own-ip-camera/README.md

 - Video (one size) RTSP + HLS + RTMP "on demand"
 - Image (snapshot) directly from camera if possible else from video stream (fhd/hd with choose of quality)
 - Shutter (hide the camera) open/close/auto, when auto open the shutter on snapshot and close after (with delay to avoid too openings in case of recording)
-- Some possible configurations (especially on shutter, you can deactivate it with env shutter_enabled=false) ; see https://github.com/gallofeliz/js-libs/tree/master/src/config (warning: master to replace to good version)
+- Some possible configurations ; see https://github.com/gallofeliz/js-libs/tree/master/src/config (warning: master to replace to good version)
+  - shutter_enabled=true|false (default true)
+  - shutter_openValue|closeValue=XX (default 12.5/2.5)
+  - auth_publicView=trye|false (default false)
+  - auth_viewer_username|password=XX (default viewer/viewer)
+  - auth_admin_username|password=XX (default admin/admin)

 ![](doc/mobile-index.png)

 ## Limitations

-Currently Raspberry PI with its camera is supported.
+- Currently Raspberry PI with its camera is supported.
 We can easily isolate the services and have differents images for differents systems.
+- Only FHD video available
+- No ONVIF

 ## Environment